Learn how to make a Mojito with this easy, refreshing recipe ... it's the perfect summer drink!

 This post contains affiliate links.
+As an Amazon Associate I earn from qualifying purchases.

 Are you a Mojito fan?

 I'll always remember the first time I tried one.
 It wasn't on vacation or anywhere tropical, but at a Cuban restaurant in Chicago.
-With one sip I was hooked, and it quickly became the drink of the summer.
+With one sip, I was hooked, and it quickly became the drink of the summer.

 Of course, one of the drinks was a classic Mojito.
 This easy recipe couldn't be simpler to prepare, and I can't wait to show you how to make one, too!